Behagen House: 17401900

+Prior had lived in the building since 1848.
+He bought the Prior House in Bredgade in 1850.

+20th century

+The property belonged to the jurist Ingvar Smidt Bertjelsen in 100.

 Architecture

-The Neoclassical townhouse seen today is 10 bays wide and consists of three storeys, a cellar and a Mansard roof with black-glazed tiles.
+The Neoclassical townhouse seen today is 10 bays wide and consists of three storeys, a cellar and a mansard roof with black-glazed tiles.
 The central triangular pediment above the third floor features a cartouche with the letter 'B' (for Behagen) and the year '1769'.

 The building contains a mural from about 1771 featuring a royal hunting scene.
 It depicts Christian VII accompanied by Johann Friedrich Struensee and Queen Caroline Matilda during a par force hunt in what is believed to be an imaginary setting although it has been speculated that Selsø lake and manor house may have served as an inspiration.
 The artist is unknown.
 Christian VII revived par force hunting in August 1767 but the practice was abolished in 1777.